wpilibsuite/frc-docs/source/docs/software/advanced-controls/controllers/feedforward.rst

   .. code-tab:: java

-    // Create a new ArmFeedforward with gains kS, kCos, kV, and kA ArmFeedforward feedforward = new ArmFeedforward(kS, kCos, kV, kA);
+    // Create a new ArmFeedforward with gains kS, kG, kV, and kA ArmFeedforward feedforward = new ArmFeedforward(kS, kG, kV, kA);

   .. code-tab:: c++

-    // Create a new ArmFeedforward with gains kS, kCos, kV, and kA frc::ArmFeedforward feedforward(kS, kCos, kV, kA);
+    // Create a new ArmFeedforward with gains kS, kG, kV, and kA frc::ArmFeedforward feedforward(kS, kG, kV, kA);

 To calculate the feedforward, simply call the ``calculate()`` method with the desired arm position, velocity, and acceleration: